lapanti/ts-react-boilerplate/docs/COMPLETING.md

 # Completing React

 Now we finally get to build our **React**-application into something that can be run and will actually do something!
-Here we make the assumption that you are going to build a medium- to large-sized application and show how to do these things in a more modular way, but for smaller applications some of these parts can be merged with the `IndexView` and some can be left out completely.
+Here we make the assumption that you are going to build a medium- to large-sized application and show how to do these things in a more modular way, but for smaller applications some of these parts can be merged with the `HNClientView` and some can be left out completely.

 ### Initialize